 - Oklahoma, 2013: $100,000 Settlement.
-A 64 year old man presents to an inpatient psychiatric facility operated by Defendant, stating he was suicidal.
-An attendant checked his belongings, but failed to remove a drawstring from a pair of shorts.
-He was ordered to be placed on suicide precaution with 15 minute monitoring.
+A 64-year-old man presents to an inpatient psychiatric facility operated by Defendant, stating he was suicidal.
+An attendant checked his belongings but failed to remove a drawstring from a pair of shorts.
+He was ordered to be placed on suicide precaution with 15-minute monitoring.
 A treating doctor subsequently ordered that the suicide precautions be discontinued, despite his remaining depressed, withdrawn, and anxious.
-Several day later, he hanged himself using the drawstring.
-Suit was filed by his estate alleging that the Defendant was vicariously liable for its employee’s failure to implement and continue appropriate precautions.
+Several days later, he hanged himself using the drawstring. a Lawsuit was filed alleging that the Defendant was vicariously liable for its employee’s failure to implement and continue appropriate precautions.
 The parties reached a settlement in the amount of $100,000.

 - Maryland, 2002: $404,109 Verdict.
 Plaintiff files a wrongful death claim after her daughter commits suicide at a psychiatric facility, run by Defendant, State of Maryland.
 The decedent, a 24 year old nurse, admitted herself to a hospital for treatment of depression, attempted suicide, and drug use.
 She voluntarily transferred to a psychiatric facility run by the Defendant.
 While at the center, she was upset following a telephone call, but allowed to return to her room, unsupervised.
 They removed the sash from her bathrobe, provided by the facility, tied it to a fixed bar in her bathroom, and hanged herself.
 The bar had been left in the bathroom when the unit was converted from an office to a patient ward, more than a year earlier.
 It was alleged that the Defendant had been put on notice two months earlier that the fixed bar posed a threat for patient suicide.
 It was argued that the Defendant was negligent in providing bathrobe sashes to suicidal patients.
 It was further argued that employees failed to properly observe the decedent when they were aware that she was in distress.